vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 Error Message: target: ${KEYSPACE}.0.primary: primary is not serving, there is a reparent operation in progress
 ```

+This is the most common error you will see in regards to buffering.
+You may get
-You may get this error in the application for a variety of reasons.
+this result in the application for a variety of reasons:
 * `enable_buffer` is not configured; by default buffers are disabled.
 * `enable_buffer_dry_run` is configured to be true; no buffering actions are
 taken when this setting is enabled.